csecht/plot-einstein-jobs/README.md

     python3 -m pip install -r requirements.txt (recommended for all systems) py -m pip install -r requirements.txt (Windows)

-### Known Issues:
-Navigation bar icons images are not showing up in MacOS.
-They are functional, but may have reduced responsiveness' text descriptions of button functions are below the stub icons.

 ### Screenshots:
 ![plot all sample data](images/test_start.png)